GowthamBaddi123/Frt-Pjct/README.md

-{ The project is about donatons like money, clothing, food and also scholarship program.}
+{ The project is about donations like money, clothing, food and also scholarship program.}

 # Features
 -  Good UI